Skip navigation

 Designated Area Migration Agreement (DAMA) for employers

-The South Australian Designated Area Migration Agreement (DAMA) is a formal agreement between the Australian Government (Department of Home Affairs) and the South Australian Government (Skilled and Business Migration, Department of State Development.
+The South Australian Designated Area Migration Agreement (SA DAMA) is a formal agreement between the Australian Government (Department of Home Affairs) and the South Australian Government (Skilled and Business Migration, Department of State Development).

 How the DAMA process works